 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Charing Primary School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, the school will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.

 How to raise a concern or make a complaint.